 so knows it well and looks forward to introducing

 you to her special haunts where you'll be able to

 celebrate your passion for photography, hone your

 seeing and imaging skills, and learn about the magic

 of light to make wonderful photographs.

-We will be based in the quiet village of New Harbor, right in the heart of an area that has produced
+And you will be doing it right in the heart of an area that has produced

 many of Margo's photographs that have been published in calendars,

 travel magazines, and coffee-table books.
 After the workshop, plan on taking

 an extra few days to explore this area on your own, return to places we have